Sheffield CTRU Randomisation System

 How is the system set up and maintained?

-The CTRU randomisation system is a web-based package (although we can randomise patients via telephone if required).
+The CTRU randomisation system is a web-based package.
 We can provide training from which you can set-up and manage the system yourself, or we can do it for you.
 We provide full system back-up and maintenance.

 Who gets to use the system and how do they do it?